teremterem/serverless-url-shortener/README.md

 - Test driven development (what would be the scope of test coverage?)
   - pytest?
+  - separate unit tests from integration tests and let integration tests hit the real deployment? (what to do about setup/teardown for integration tests though?)
 - Debugging
 - Serverless staging approach (with team work in mind)
 - CI/CD (how to enforce test execution)